 What will we do on our tea break now we no longer have wedding dresses to critique and venues to discuss?
 I hope your big day goes just as you’ve dreamed and your life together is all that you want it to be.

-Wedding Card Message from Children to Parent and Step-Parent
+What to Write in a Wedding Card to a Parent and Step-Parent

 It can be tough to know what to write when your parents remarry.
 Here are some ideas: